 Research

 I am interested in the interaction of multiple learning pathways, both from an algorithmic perspective, as well as uncovering the multi-regional circuits that underlie learning.
-I am also interested in the neural dynamics that emerge over learning to support new task-relevant computations.
-For my future work, I aim to investigate cortico-cerebellar interactions, with a focus on how feedback - sensory and internal feedback loops - can flexibly modulate effective cortical dynamics, and how these input-driven dynamics are learnt via multiple forms of errors.
+I am also interested in the neural dynamics that emerge over learning to support new task-relevant computations, with a focus on how feedback - sensory and internal feedback loops - can flexibly modulate effective cortical dynamics, and how these input-driven dynamics are learnt via multiple forms of errors.

 List of Projects: